 Santa Cruz Dahlias

-In 2006 Kristine Albrecht reclaimed a weed-choked, fallow urban quarter-acre and started Santa Cruz Dahlias.
+In 2006, Kristine Albrecht reclaimed a weed-choked, fallow urban quarter-acre and started Santa Cruz Dahlias.
 She fed the soil and eventually planted more than 1,000 tubers.
 Her focus and passion are hybridizing new varieties.
 She has created more than 50, and all the names begin with her initials (KA).
 She’s unique in that she develops varieties not only for dahlia shows but also for florists and designers.
 Kristine is on the board of the American Dahlia Society and has won awards for her varieties ‘KA’s Cloud’ and ‘KA’s Khaleesi’.
-Kristine’s varieties are available through Stonehouse Dahlias, Micro Flower Farm, Triple Wren Farms, and Darcy’s Dahlias.
+Kristine’s varieties are available in the U.S. through Stonehouse Dahlias and Micro Flower Farm, and in the U.S. and Canada through Triple Wren Farms.

 Kristine has been a huge inspiration to me on my dahlia breeding journey.
 If you don’t already have her wonderful book, Dahlia Breeding for the Farmer-Florist and the Home Gardener, it’s a must-add to your library if you’re interested in dahlia breeding.